What is Vertigo?

 Vertigo refers to disturbed impressions of physical reality experienced by a person as a result of false or exaggerated sensory signals.
 Even when holding perfectly still the vertigo-affected people may feel that the world around them is literally spinning or rocking.
 All these sensations are usually associated with a problem in the brain, sensory nerve pathway or the inner ear.

 Although it can occur at any age, it seems most prevalent for patients 65 years old or older.
 The duration of the experience may also vary, from temporary episodes, to a long-term problem.
 It can also be brought about as a secondary symptom of other conditions, such as ear infection or pregnancy.
 Additionally, it may accompany a prolonged condition, such as Ménière’s disease, an inner-ear disorder.
+The use of some medication as well as prolonged bed rest have the potential to bring about spells of vertigo.

 Vertigo can also occur with: